rails/rails/guides/source/configuring.md

 #### `config.action_controller.raise_on_open_redirects`

 Raises an `ArgumentError` when an unpermitted open redirect occurs.
-The default value is `false`.
+The default value is `true`.

 #### `config.action_controller.log_query_tags_around_actions`